bazelbuild/bazel/site/docs/install-windows.md

 # <a name="windows"></a>Installing Bazel on Windows

-Supported Windows platforms:
+Supported Windows platforms (64-bit editions only):

-*   64-bit Windows 7 or higher, or equivalent Windows Server versions.
+*  Windows 7 or newer
+*  Windows Server 2008 or newer

 ### Installation